 KRM has welcomed over 15,000 refugees since 1990, and we will continue our work to make Kentucky home for refugees.
 We are proud to be a part of the Louisville and Lexington communities.
 Will you join us?

 How You Can Support Refugees

-understand the executive order
+understand the executive orders

-Read how the order will impact refugees and immigrants around the world, thanks to resources from Refugee Center Online.
+Read how the first order will impact refugees and immigrants around the world, thanks to resources from Refugee Center Online.
 If you are a refugee or work with refugees, you can follow that link to find information translated into multiple languages, including Arabic, Chinese, Dari, Farsi, French, Karen, Kurdish, Nepali, Russian, Spanish, Turkish, and Vietnamese.

 continue civic engagement

 Although the executive order has passed, you can still voice your support for refugees and your opposition to this order by contacting the White House, Congress, and state and local government officials.
 Don’t forget — you can also call and thank your representatives who actively support refugee resettlement.
 There are many advocacy resources available with instructions, contact information, and tips on what to expect when calling.
 Here are some places to start: Refugee Council USA and Interfaith Immigration.

 give to local resettlement agencies